SAS believes literacy is a basic human right.

 In 2015, 193 world leaders signed a global agenda with 17 goals to achieve a more prosperous, peaceful, and sustainable world by 2030.
 Millions of individuals and organizations are helping to make all these goals a reality.

-With our GatherIQ app, you can join a community of citizens curious about making a difference.
+With our GatherIQ app, you can join a community of citizens curious about exploring these goals through the lens of data.
 Our free app explores the Global Goals through interactives data stories, quizzes and videos.
 This is your chance to learn about the world’s most pressing needs, and then find ways to take personal action in your own community.